 Chapter 15.
-Observation of clouds
+Observation or measurement of clouds

 15.1 General

-The observation of clouds and the estimation or measurement of the height of their bases above the Earth’s surface are important for many purposes, especially for aviation and other operational applications of meteorology.
+The observation or measurement of clouds and the height of their bases above the Earth’s surface are important for many purposes, especially for aviation and other operational applications of meteorology.
+An important application for the observation or measurement of cloudiness during daytime is the solar power forecasting for photovoltaic systems.
 This chapter describes the methods in widespread use.
-Important further information is to be found in WMO (1975, 1987), which contain scientific descriptions of clouds and illustrations to aid in the identification of cloud types.
+Important further information is to be found in WMO (2017a), which contains scientific descriptions of clouds and illustrations to aid in the identification of cloud types.
 Information on the practices specific to aeronautical meteorology is given in WMO (2014).

 15.1.1 Definitions